Arrival by train

 - Austrian Airlines from Vienna

-- Lufthansa from Frankfurt and Munich
+- Lufthansa from Frankfurt am Main and Munich

-- Swiss Basel, Geneva and Zurich
+- Swiss from Basel, Geneva and Zurich

-Prague has an excellent public transport system, with which one can move conveniently located in the city.
-A single ticket costs 32 Crowns (such as.
-1,20 Euro).
-Worth it, Day- to buy or 3-day tickets, since these are valid for all public transport (Bus, Tram and Metro).
-Better than a 3-day ticket (310 Kronen as. β¬ 11,30) is respectively 24 To buy tickets hours, this cost 110 Crowns (CA. € 4).
-Generally you should always remember, his ticket stamped / devalue, since otherwise regarded as Dodger and the penalties for a “Replacement ticket” are quite high.
-For more information about prices, Departure times u.Γ€. can be found on the website of the Prague Public Transport Company (Danger, updated timetables are available only in Czech version).
+Prague has an excellent public transport system, with which one can conveniently move in the city.
+The single ticket costs 32 Crowns (CA. 1,20 Euro).
+It is worth, Day- or 3-day tickets to buy, Since these are valid for all public means of transport (Bus, Tram and Metro).
+Better than a 3-day-ticket (310 Crowns ca. € 11,30) is it each 24 Hours to buy tickets, This cost 110 Crowns (CA. € 4).
+Generally you should always remember, to stamp his ticket / validate, Since you otherwise applies as a Dodger and the penalties for a “Replacement ticket” are quite high.
+For more information about prices, Departure times etc. can you find on the website of Prague transport company (Attention, updated schedules are available only in Czech version).

-Taxi in Prag
+Taxi in Prague

-Metro in Prag
+Metro in Prague

-The available underground lines are:
+The metro lines available are:

-Line C (Red) – from north to south
+Line C (Red) – from North to South

-We have 2 new lines and new stations in planning.
+Are up-to-date 2 new lines and new stations in planning.